22nd Jun 2010 Author: Matt Milgrom

 The Anatomy of a Successful Writing Template

-You can find a sample Writing Template on our Templates & Tools page.
-We've used this template to compile responses for a single submission from SMEs across different organisations.
-The writers loved having the process broken down into logical chunks.
+We employ customised writing templates to compile responses for a single submission from SMEs across different organisations.
+The content authors loved having the process broken down into logical chunks.

 1. RFT Section/Chapter/Heading Identifier